rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

   `$$ d(x, y) = \displaystyle\sqrt{ \sum_{i=1}^n (x_i - y_i)^2 } $$`
 - Points outside, e.g., **±3 standard deviations** from the mean are flagged as outliers (for normally distributed data, 99.7% lie within ±3 standard deviations).

+> [!WARNING]
-Other distance measure may work better for non-homogeneous data, such as the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) which accounts for correlations and scale, measuring how far a point lies from the centroid relative to the data distribution.
+> Other distance measure may work better for non-homogeneous data, such as the [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) which accounts for correlations and scale, measuring how far a point lies from the centroid relative to the data distribution.

 ---